oconnor0/BeaconRoad/Book/430-Downtime.md

 GM, definitely don't screw around with the players when it comes to the payoff.
 Don't say that the client lied and there's no reward.
 Or that the meeting for the payment is actually a trap, or whatever.
 The Characters have enough problems coming at them from every direction already.
 When it comes to getting paid, just give them what they earned.

-## Downtime Work
+## Downtime Activities

 Between Adventures, your Chapter spends time at their liberty, attending to personal needs and side projects.
 These are called **Downtime Activities** (see the list below).
-Each Character may **Work twice during Downtime**. *When you're at war, each Character has time for only one.*
+Each Character may work on **2 Activities during Downtime**. *When you're at war, each Character has time for only 1.*

 * Acquire Asset
 * Long-Term Project